Bookports/Bookports/doc/IDEAS.md

 offline version, and queue up changes to go through a synchronisation process upon the ILS server goes back online.

-One thing to consider with that is conflict resolution handling.
+One thing to consider with that is conflict resolution handling, upon resynchronisation.

 ## Database

 The database will be backed by PostgreSQL only, to ensure all efforts can be focused on one RDBMS.
-There might be scope for other RDBMS systems in the future...